Get answers to common questions about Squire's sovereign AI legal software. Learn about features, pricing, security, and more.

 What are the pricing plans?

-We offer Student, Professional, and Enterprise tiers (see Pricing page).
+We offer Student, Professional, and Enterprise tiers.
 The Professional plan (R3500/seat/month) includes unlimited queries, full citations, and automation features.
 Students can get a discounted rate (R1500) with limited features.
 Enterprise is custom-priced.
 All plans have fixed monthly fees (no usage caps).

 Is there a free trial or demo?